Gelbpunkt/gateway-proxy/README.md

 }
 ```

 You can omit the `token` key entirely and set the `TOKEN` environment variable when running to avoid putting credentials in the configuration file.
+Client tokens will be validated to match the one configured unless `validate_token` is set to `false`.

 By default, the total shard count will be calculated using the `/api/gateway/bot` endpoint.
 If you want to change this, set `shards` to the amount of shards.
 It will also launch all shards by default, you can customize this to launch only a range of shards using `shard_start` and `shard_end` (start inclusive, end exclusive).